m-russ/cs-reminibot/README.md

 hardware to the software and GUI.
 BaseStation runs on `cs-reminibot/basestation/base_station_interface.py` and is a simple web application that runs on HTTP.

-To run the BaseStation, run the following line in your terminal from the root directory of this repo.
+To run the BaseStation, run the following line in your terminal from the root directory (cs-reminibot) of this repo.

 ```